Casper Photos

 Distant View of Double Welcoming Arch for the 1904 Industrial Exposition, Second Street and Center, 1904.

 With the arrival of the railroad and the discovery of oil in the Salt Creek Field about fifty miles to the north, Casper was set to take off.
-In 1904, the the citizens of the town hosted the second Industrial Exposition.
-The first had been held in Sheridan the year before.
-A double welcoming arch was constructed at the intersection of Second Street and Center.
-Other arches were constructed near the railroad depot.
+In September 1904, the the citizens of the town hosted the fourth state Industrial Convention.
+Previous ones had been held in Encampment, Laramie City and Sheridan.

 View of Double Welcoming Arch, Second Street and Center, 1904.

-With the success of the Industrial Exposition, Casper made an effort to land the State Fair.
-The effort failed, the State Fair went to Doublas.
+With the success of the Industrial Exposition, it was decided that it was time to have a State Fair.
+Casper made an effort to land the State Fair.
+The effort failed, the State Fair went to Douglas.

 Casper Photos continued on next page.